 - Farmers and ranchers

 Most applicants would jump at the chance to eliminate an exam.
 But getting the very lowest rates will usually come with the full underwriting process.
-The good news in regards to the physical exams are the are simple and quick compared to a physical in your doctors office.
-They usually take less than 20 minutes to complete and you get a free blood test and physical.
+The ParaMed exam usually take less than 20 minutes to complete and you get a free blood test and physical.
 The no medical exam life insurance plans are something you don’t want to overlook.
-These plan designs can easily be used for people with hazardous occupations.
+These plan designs can easily be used for people with hazardous occupations and want very fast underwriting times.

 All the Best,